zezhyrule/dotfiles/README.md

 Conky
 -----

 Here's what [my conky config](https://github.com/zezhyrule/dotfiles/blob/master/.conkyrc) looks like.
-I don't use conky anymore but I like how this one looks so I'll keep the rc around for a while.
+I don't use conky anymore but I like how this one looks so I'll keep ot around.
+Based on Archey.

 ![zezarchconky](http://img826.imageshack.us/img826/1289/archeyconky.png)